-5.303 Grade Placement Final Decision: Responsibility of Principal
+5.303 Grade Placement Final Decision

 School personnel should utilize available resources to achieve parent understanding and cooperation regarding the student's grade placement.
 The final decision as to grade placement is the responsibility of the Principal of the receiving school.